 - Medium Scale, brigade-size or equivalent

 - Very Large Scale and Full Scale, everything we have

-Forces were scaled to support 2 Medium Scale operations, one on an enduring basis and one of a relatively short duration.
+Forces were scaled to support 2 Medium Scale operations, one on an enduring basis and one of relatively short duration.

 Although well regarded in many ways, being supported by RUSI and the defence academic establishment for example, the 1998 SDR had many flaws.
 These included fudging the choice between Europe and the USA and most importantly of all, failing to stand up to the forces future project shopping lists (Typhoon, CVF and FRES) which were never going to be affordable.
 It also failed to recognise the future character of conflict (see above) which was becoming clearer, even in 1998.

 The 2010 SDSR makes the following Defence Planning Assumptions